Your questions about

 Why not use the open-source version of OSS PRELUDE?

 Prelude OSS incorporates the basic principles of Prelude SIEM around the IDMEF format.
 Some of the code is common to both programs.
-But Prelude OSS is limited in performance and functionality compared to Prelude SIEM.
+But Prelude OSS is limited in performance and features compared to Prelude SIEM.

 Prelude OSS can also be a first step which you can there after enrich via our new offer “Plugins OSS” or by a migration from Prelude OSS to Prelude SIEM with our migration tools.